Markkop/corvo-astral/README.md

 * `.calc`: calculates the damage for an attack given some values
 * `.subli`: search for a given sublimation by name, slot combination or source
 * `.equip`: search for a given equipment by name
+* `.about`: get information about this bot
 * `.help`: get help for available commands

+## Almanax Bonus Notifier

+As configured on `almaNotifier.js` and Heroku Scheduler, this bot tries to send the same message from `.alma` command to all channels named "almanax" every day on 00:01 AM.
+If you wish to disable this behavior, simply deny permission to this bot on that channel.

 ## How to develop